 Look outside and see anything you are grateful for?

-The great benefits of gratitude journaling are deeper sense of calm, lower stress level and a new level of clarity.
+Look at a photo and say why you are grateful for that memory.The great benefits of gratitude journaling are deeper sense of calm, lower stress level and a new level of clarity.
 You are going to explore and learn more about yourself in the process and gain a fresh perspective that allows you to recognize blessings in disguise.